asivery/netmd-multitrack-dumper/README.md

 To switch discs, you do not need to go through the whole connection process again.
 Simply swap the MD Data disc to a different one, then press the refresh button above the list.

 This application is also compatible with normal Audio MDs, so you can download ATRAC audio from them as well.

+## What devices are supported?

+All devices from [this list](https://www.minidisc.wiki/equipment/sorting/webmd), which support Type-S (recommended), or Type-R (they work, but are very slow), are supported by this application.